dkarter/CCProcessing-Ruby/README.md

 ### Test
+First we must make sure you have rspec installed on your system, for that you are going to need to run:

+	$ gem install rspec

 To run the test suite navigate to the program directory and enter:

 	$ rspec

 You should see all the tests (58) have passed and displayed in green.

 ##  Overview of Design Decisions